Nurse Residency Program

 - Professional career development

-This is a one–year program that provides additional educational opportunity and a supportive network of other new graduates and expert nurses.
-It consists of monthly sessions for the first year of practice to support the new nurse residents as they transition into their first professional role in nursing.
 Outcome data from the residency has demonstrated that, through participation in the residency, residents develop improved confidence, competence, communication skills and leadership capabilities.
 They also demonstrate a decrease in stress levels.
-Residency sessions and facilitator support are planned and delivered with the primary goal of assisting the new resident nurse in acquiring the skills necessary to become successful as a full partner of the health care team.
+Residency sessions and facilitator support are planned and delivered with the primary goal of assisting the new nurse in acquiring the professional practice skills necessary to become a successful partner of the health care team.

-- Monthly sessions include discussion, simulation, tours and interaction with other UHS departments/personnel
+- Monthly sessions include discussion, simulation, tours and interaction with other University Health System departments/personnel.